CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 1)	Use Tech Hub as the invocation name.
 This has the advantage that it doesn’t require using a secondary name for invocation such as assistant or helper.
 But there is the downside that it doesn’t flow well syntactically if the invocation name has to be used before the intent utterance.
 IE ‘ask the tech hub to tell me about the tech hub’
 Solution: upon further investigation, invocation name can be spoke after intent utterance.
-IE ‘tell me about the Tech Hub’ We decided that this was the most intuitive of the three solutions and so continued down this route.
+IE ‘tell me about the Tech Hub’ We decided that this was the most intuitive of the three solutions and so continued down this route, however we only found limited success upon testing this solution.

 2)	Indirectly invoke the skill IE ‘tell me about facilities’ Then, as long as the skill includes a CanFulfillIntentRequest SPI, the Alexa works out which skill is being invoked.
 However, this was only available in US locals at the time of building.